Asian Law Center

-The Asian Law Center is proud to announce the Autumn 2013 launch of the Asian Law Lecture Series.
+The Asian Law Center welcomes you to attend the Asian Law Lecture Series.

 This series is dedicated to creating a forum for senior academics, both UW-affiliated and visiting, to share their thoughts and research on the latest Asian legal topics with our community of Visiting Scholars, J.D., LL.M., and Ph.D. students, faculty, and partners such as the Henry M. Jackson School of International Studies.

 Due to limited space, please RSVP for each event to .

 Winter 2014 (Scheduling in Progress)

 January 21 - Lecture Topic: "Attitudes Towards Law: The Impact of Legal Education and Historical Experience in Japan and China."
 In Room 138, William H. Gates Hall.

 Michael K. Young; President, University of Washington, Professor of Law